We went on a kayaking excursion near Upsala Glacier on our first full day in Calafate. Kayaking next to icebergs is something special.

 We had been traveling by boat for four hours by the time we reached the kayaking cove.
 There, we alighted and began the kayak excursion.

 Lago Argentino is a deceivingly large lake.
-It’s the largest freshwater lake in Argentina and covers 546 square miles and has a maximum width of 20 miles.
+It’s the largest freshwater lake in Argentina.
+It covers 546 square miles and has a maximum width of 20 miles.

-The surface area of the lake is half the size of the state of Rhode Island!
+The lake’s surface area is half the size of the state of Rhode Island!

 The purpose of the dry suits was to protect us from hypothermia if we were to tip over and fall into the freezing lake.

-It was a challenge to get into the suits and I had to do it twice.
-Due to my height, I was given a suit that was a couple sizes too big and when the guides came around to inspect the fit, they gave me a failing grade.
-The rubber cuffs were not tight enough around my wrists and neck so I had to undress and put on a smaller suit.
+Getting into the suits was challenging, and I had to do it twice.
+Due to my height, I was given a suit that was too big, and when the guides came around to inspect the fit, they gave me a failing grade.
+The rubber cuffs were not tight enough around my wrists and neck, and I had to undress and put on a smaller suit.

-The smaller suit passed the inspection but as it happens, I got the urge to pee as soon as I was suited up – no option but to hold it!
+The smaller suit passed the inspection, but as it happens, I got the urge to pee as soon as I was suited up – no option at that point but to hold it!

-After we were suited up and the boat was docked, the captain lowered the ramp on the front of the boat which connected us to the rocky shoreline but we were not allowed to alight just yet…
+After we were suited up and the boat was docked, the captain lowered the ramp on the front of the boat, connecting us to the rocky shoreline, but we were not allowed to alight just yet…

 Instead, one of the guides would capture the day by taking photos during the excursion.
 She had a professional camera and was very good!

 Next came the kayaking instructions.
-I’d never been in a kayak before that day but Peter has kayaked many times so I mostly paid attention to the instructions.
+I’d never been on a kayak before that day, but Peter had kayaked many times, so I mostly paid attention to the instructions.

-All of the kayaks were two-person kayaks and the ratio of guides to kayaks was nearly 1:1.
+The kayaks were two-person kayaks, and the ratio of guides to kayaks was nearly 1:1.
 Safety was the number one priority at all times.

-The biggest concern the guides had with the excursion was that it was a warm day and that meant icebergs would be melting more rapidly and would be unpredictable.
+The biggest concern the guides had with the excursion was that it was a warm day, which meant icebergs would be melting more rapidly and would be unpredictable.